lastgenerationz/lastgenerationz.github.io/content/posts/consciousness-and-perception.md

 ---
-title: snapshot - consciousness and perception
+title: snippet - consciousness and perception
 categories:
   - by sublime
+  - snippet
 description:
-summary: a small philosophical snapshot
+summary: a small philosophical text about consciousness and perception
 tags:
   - philosophy
   - psychology